-Most every retailer's looks at their employee scheduling as their most expensive operating cost.
+Almost every retailer looks at employee scheduling as their most expensive operating cost.

 I see employees as an asset, not a liability, but that’s another post...

-To see if your store is running on too few employees, answer the following:
+Five metrics that show your store is running on too few employees

 1. How long do people have to wait to pay?